- Elgar original reference

 Edited by Susan McGrath-Champ, Andrew Herod and Al Rainnie

-Jamie Peck and Nik Theodore Introduction This chapter examines labour markets from the bottom up, conceptually and substantively, by way of a critical commentary on the restructuring of low-wage work in the neoliberal era.
+5 Labour markets from the bottom up Jamie Peck and Nik Theodore Introduction This chapter examines labour markets from the bottom up, conceptually and substantively, by way of a critical commentary on the restructuring of low-wage work in the neoliberal era.
 In contrast to pervasive, orthodox understandings of labour markets qua markets, the conceptual bedrock for one-size-fits-all labour ‘flexibility’ programmes, the chapter is grounded in a heterodox vision of the labour market – as a site of conflicting power relations, enduring regulatory dilemmas, necessary (but problematic) forms of institutionalisation, embedded path dependencies and systematic uneven development.
 This is not the labour market of demand-and-supply schedules and parsimonious theorising, but an institutionally cluttered zone marked by successive waves of restructuring and re-regulation.
 In fact, we take one such wave of restructuring cum re-regulation – the rise of ‘contingent work’ in the period since the 1980s – as the focus of our commentary.
 As a signifier of the fragmentation and ‘desecuritisation’ of jobs, contingent work has not only been a bearer of new labour-market practices, it has also been a site of intensive regulatory reinvention.
 And in an era characterised by various forms of devolved governance, decentralised control and deferred risk, the street-level regulation of contingent work reveals a lot about new sources of downward gravitational pull in the labour market.
-The issue of contingent work exposes in hypertrophied form the contradictory character of ‘localised’ forms of labour regulation, in the context of deepening economic globalisation and neoliberal downloading: even as labour and capital flows selectively transnationalise and even as market-complementing and...
+The issue of contingent work exposes in hypertrophied form the contradictory character of ‘localised’ forms of labour regulation, in the context of deepening economic globalisation and neoliberal downloading: even as labour and capital flows...

 You are not authenticated to view the full text of this chapter or article.